-I’ve been writing about divorce since January 2015 and coaching (or mentoring) women for at least the last three years.
+I’ve been writing about divorce since Decemeber 2014 and coaching (or mentoring) women for at least the last four and a half years.
 The biggest struggle that I’ve helped women through is learning boundaries and how to deal with conflict – even with people who refuse to resolve conflict.
 The main reason they want to deal with these issues is that they’re ready to thrive after divorce and live in peace.

 I’ve so been there.
 And glad to say, although there’s always room for growth and learning, I’ve mostly arrived.